 No worries.
 Just use our Save Block tool!

 If you open Block Data and try to select a generic block that is not yet saved as a Plan Graphic, you might see the following dialog box:

 Fortunately, you can save any block as a Plan Graphic.

 Use our Save Block tool to save the block into one of the subfolders in the folder LandFX/plan_graphics.

-Once you've saved a block into the Plan Graphics in this way, you can follow the steps above to convert the block to an Amenity RefNote.
+After you've saved a block into the Plan Graphics library in this way, you can follow the steps above to convert the block to an Amenity RefNote.

 Replacing an Existing Block with a Specific Manufacturer Block

 You may find yourself needing to replace an existing block throughout your drawing with a block representing a manufacturer's specific model of a site amenity.
 For example, you may have placed several instances of a generic block to mark the locations of the site amenity, or a client may have requested a different model of the amenity you've placed.
 In either case, you can swap out the existing blocks for manufacturer blocks using our Mimic Object tool (formerly known as Match Properties).

 1. Add the desired manufacturer amenity to your Land F/X project.

 2. Place the amenity block anywhere in your drawing.